-In World War I, Hale & Kilburn’s futures took a huge leap forward as the company was tapped by the government to begin making munitions, including stamping out metal helmets for soldiers heading off to war.
+In World War I, Hale & Kilburn’s futures took a huge leap forward as the government tapped the company to make munitions, including metal helmets for soldiers heading off to war.

 The Hale brothers fortunes, however, were moving in the opposite direction.
-Ralph Nading Hill in his book Yankee Kingdoms says it was Henry Hale’s son-in-law, Carl Gerhard Rasmus, of the New York firm Rasmus & Co., who enticed Hale into investing heavily in German war bonds.
+Ralph Nading Hill, in his book Yankee Kingdoms, says Henry Hale’s son-in-law, Carl Gerhard Rasmus, of the New York firm Rasmus & Co., enticed Hale into investing heavily in German war bonds.
 The bonds lost all their value after World War I.

-When the war ended, much of the Hale fortune was wiped out.
-The Hales began selling pieces of their estate and auctioning their prizewinning cattle.
+When the war ended, the Hales had lost most of their fortune.
+They began selling pieces of their estate and auctioning their prizewinning cattle.

 The Hale brothers both died in the fall of 1921.
-The pioneering real estate auction house of Joseph P. Day was hired to sell off the Balsams Resort to settle the estates.
+The pioneering real estate auction house of Joseph P. Day then sold off the Balsams Resort to settle the estates.
 One-time Boston Red Sox owner Joseph Lanin picked up the Balsams Resort for a virtual song.